exo-archives/ks/server/tomcat/patch/src/main/resources/EXO-README.txt

     * [KS-1311] - Sign in button is displayed in two lies
     * [KS-1316] - IE6: Error in case long link added
     * [KS-1336] - Ban automatically release is not updated ontime
-    * [KS-1355] - IE7: Remove horizonal bar on some forms
+    * [KS-1355] - IE7: Remove horizontal bar on some forms
     * [KS-1358] - Rename the node type exo:userProfile to avoid conflict with the one defined into the JCR
     * [KS-1359] - Can't view quote in preview form
     * [KS-1360] - Add topic with post notification and then edit the topic, the check bos post notification is not ticked
     * [KS-1362] - Should check both "post reply" and "Message" in case having censor word
-    * [KS-1363] - UI bug in privew private post form
+    * [KS-1363] - UI bug in preview private post form
     * [KS-1364] - MAC, FF3: Sign In link is dropped down
     * [KS-1366] - still create topic for forum although the forum is locked or closed in special case
     * [KS-1367] - [FQA] has problem when delete the catagory before click [save] button of importing category for FQA